aaaaaa123456789/libplum/docs/functions.md

 The function writes out an array of indexes containing the result of the sort.
 For example, if `result[0]` is 36, that means that index 36 in the original array corresponds to the first color after sorting.

-The function **does not** modify the original array.
+This function **does not** modify the original array.
-This is because the function's primary use is to sort an image's colors, and doing that requires sorting the palette and updating the index values for all pixels; a sorted array of indexes allows the user to perform both operations.
+That is because the function's primary use is to sort an image's colors, and doing that requires sorting the palette and updating the index values for all pixels; a sorted array of indexes allows the user to perform both operations.
 (To do all of this automatically for an image, use the [`plum_sort_palette`](#plum_sort_palette) function instead.)